At Prince Bishops Community Primary School we aim to:

 For further details please see our SEND policy.

 We carefully track the progress of all pupils at Prince Bishops Community Primary School.
 The needs of some of our pupils can be met through quality first teaching.
 However, sometimes a child may not make progress as expected, the class teacher may then discuss the child's learning needs with the Special Education Needs Coordinator (SENCo) to identify any barriers to learning.
 A Short Note would be made at this time and the child's parents or carers would be fully involved in this process.
 The child's progress would be carefully monitored and if necessary, the class teacher or SENCo would discuss with the parents/carers any further concerns they may have.
-In order to make progress, the child may require some extra intervention, for example small group work, extra resources, additional time, individual behaviour systems or charts etc. Sometimes it is necessary for the school to refer to another agency or service to support the child.
-Once again this process would be in consultation with the parents or carers.
+In order to make progress, the child may require some extra intervention, for example small group work, extra resources, additional time, individual behaviour systems or charts etc and a SEN support plan may be put in place.
+Sometimes it is necessary for the school to refer to another agency or service to support the child.
+Once again, this process would be in consultation with the parents or carers.
 A meeting maybe organised to discuss the needs of the child with other agencies.
 If requested, parents or carers can be supported with the process by the school, the Learning Mentor or by the SEND Information, Advice and Support Service (SENDIASS).

-Contact information can be found using the link below or you can ask Mrs Lee for further information.
+Contact information can be found using the link below or you can ask Mrs Patchett for further information.

 For some children, who have a significant and/or complex level of need, as assessed by school staff, outside agencies and an Educational Psychologist, we would speak to parents/carers to ask them whether they would give consent for the initiation of a Statutory Assessment to potentially provide the child with an Education and Health Care Plan (EHCP).
 As a school we would then submit evidence to an Inclusion Panel showing the complex and/or significant level of the pupil.
 If the Inclusion Panel agrees that the evidence presented shows that a child needs the support of an EHCP to be fully included and to make progress then a Statutory Assessment will be started.
 This is a detailed assessment of child’s needs and a range of professionals (including medical staff, school staff, other agencies involved such as speech therapists, etc) will work with the child and write reports that will then be presented to an Inclusion Panel.
 Parents/carers will also be asked to provide some written information about their child.
 As a school, we recognise how complicated the process of statutory assessment can seem and always offer parents/carers extra support from the SENCo, Learning Mentor or SEND Information, Advice and Support Service (SENDIASS - please see link above) to help them with this.